 The first cake I made for little Abrianna was for her first birthday (click here to see how I decorated a Disney Princesses Cake for her) And this Frozen-themed Anna and Elsa cake was for her second birthday as requested by her mum.
 And this family loves cakes frosted with butter icing and so specifically requested for the cake to be decorated with butter icing.
 And since the theme was Frozen, they wanted both Anna and Elsa’s image on the cake.
 I also made some cupcakes to go with it.
 They were decorated with edible images and I added bead borders around each with buttercream.

 I am not particularly happy with Anna’s eyes, and wish I had repaired them but I guess its too late now!
 See how I decorated Anna and Elsa cake and cupcakes below.

-Here is how I decorated this Anna and Elsa Cake and Cupcakes:
+How to Make Anna and Elsa Cake and Cupcakes:

 These were the main supplies used:

-- Buttercream – I used buttercream to fill the cake and as to base coat the cupcakes.
+- Buttercream – I used buttercream to fill the cake and to base coat the cupcakes.
 I also used buttercream to pipe Anna and Elsa on the cake.

 - Butter icing – this is basically a stiffer version of my buttercream and I used it to coat the entire cake.